Travis Tritt: Personal life

 Tritt married his high school sweetheart, Karen Ryon, in September 1982.
 They were married two years before divorcing.
 After going to court, Tritt was ordered to pay alimony to Karen for six months.
 When he was 21, he married Jodi Barnett, who was 33 at the time.
 He divorced her shortly after signing with Warner Bros. in 1989; the divorce was finalized one month before "Country Club" was released.
 Tritt wrote the song "Here's a Quarter" the night he received his divorce papers.

 He married Theresa Nelson on April 12, 1997.
 They have one daughter, and two sons.

 Tritt is a lifelong fan of the Atlanta Falcons.
-During the early 1990s he became friends with Jerry Glanville, who would invite him to games whenever he was in town during Glanville's tenure; Tritt would be seen on the sideline for multiple games during the 1991 season.
+During the early 1990s, he became friends with Jerry Glanville, who would invite him to games whenever he was in town during Glanville's tenure; Tritt was seen on the sideline for multiple games during the 1991 season.

 On May 18, 2019, he was in his tour bus when it was involved in a motor vehicle accident that took the lives of two people driving the wrong way on Veteran's Highway leaving Myrtle Beach, South Carolina.